jriosdev/iOSDropDown/README.md

 ## Features
  1. Simple UITextField Extension And simple to use  , We can Access all properties of UITextField [![](https://raw.githubusercontent.com/jriosdev/iOSDropDown/master/images/4.gif)](images/4.gif)
- 2. DropDown Search can enable or disable
+ 2. DropDown Search can be enabled or disabled
- 3. Change color of List background and selected color
+ 3. Change background color of the List and the selected color as well
- 4. Change Maximum Hieght of List and Height of each Row
+ 4. Change the maximum height of the List and the height of each Row

 ## Installation
 ### CocoaPods